Preliminary, paper-based selection for NHS candidates is undertaken by programme staff and regional psychologists.

 At this stage, attention is paid to the applicant's academic record, clinically relevant experience, and referee reports (it is helpful to have a reference from a Clinical Psychologist).
 These assessments are guided by a standard grading system.
 We anonymise applications at the short-listing stage.

-For the 2023 entry, we interviewed 140 from 1196 applicants for 56 NHS places.
-Each interviewee for NHS places attended two remote interviews, focusing on clinical/research/academic, and service user/carer topics.
+For the 2024 entry, we interviewed 140 from 1439 applicants for 56 NHS places.
+Each interviewee for NHS places attended two interviews, focusing on clinical/research/academic, and service user/carer topics.
 The clinical/ research/academic interview is carried out by one member of the course team and one Clinical Psychologist working in the region.
 The service user/carer interview is carried out by a Clinical Psychologist working in the region and a service user or carer.
 There is also an opportunity to meet current trainees and attend a presentation by course staff.

-Many clinical psychology training courses, including ours, are developing contextual recruitment processes, and the Clearing House will circulate a survey on courses’ behalf to everyone who applies for the 2024 intake.
+Many clinical psychology training courses, including ours, are developing contextual recruitment processes, and the Clearing House will circulate a survey on courses’ behalf to everyone who applies for the 2025 intake.
 This is based on evidence that contextualising individuals’ achievements using additional information about their educational, social and economic background can lead to fairer and more inclusive selection processes.
 In particular, this information could help course centres to recognise individuals with strong potential for success at doctoral level and within the profession, who otherwise might not have been identified.
-For more information about the survey please see the Data Protection and Privacy section of this website.
+For more information about the survey please see the Data Protection and Privacy section of the Clearing House website.

 Pre-employment checks